What are the Airshow dates?

 How much is parking?

 Parking is $10 for a carload for all patrons with General Admission tickets.
 Parking fees go towards parking services and volunteer groups that filter vehicles onto the airfield.
+BC Transit continues to partner with the Airshow and has increased it’s activity on the show weekend.
+Check out the bus schedule here.

 Is there an opportunity to camp on site?